 As I’ve gleefully told a lot of folks, the first really meaningful job I ever had was at a Radio Station.
 We had a few different radio stations there – one was more Mainstream/Contemporary Hit Radio (CHR), one Country, one was more Adult Contemporary, and one was more Standards oriented.
 I worked a lot of ball games and babysat equipment, for lack of a better term, and eventually, I’d pick up the Sunday morning “Hangover” shift full of religious programming on the AM Simulcast of the FM Standards station.

 One of my fondest experiences was him taking me to a Hamfest on a weird, cold, and wet Saturday afternoon.
-After the hamfest, we went to the Big Ear Radio Telescope In Delaware Ohio, where I got one of the last public tours before It was demolished...and we walked out with a full-sized van full of VAX/VMS hardware after a happy donation to NAAPO.
-On our way back to Cambridge, our van stopped on the highway near In between Buckeye Lake and Zanesville Ohio – had some Issues getting It started again.
-John, always the resourceful guy, walked to a house off of the Interstate, knocked on the door, Introduced himself, and asked If he could make a few collect calls so that he can get us a towtruck and an alternative vehicle.
-The husband, weirded out by the old man and my 16 year old self at the door, moved us to the garage (where, I'm assuming, he can better keep an eye on us), where John and I provided some entertainment for a little bit.
+After the hamfest, we went to the Big Ear Radio Telescope in Delaware Ohio, where I got one of the last public tours before it was demolished…and we walked out with a full-sized van full of VAX/VMS hardware after a happy donation to NAAPO.
+On our way back to Cambridge, our van stopped on the highway near in between Buckeye Lake and Zanesville Ohio – had some issues getting the van started again.
+John, always the resourceful guy, walked to a house off of the interstate, knocked on the door, introduced himself, and asked if he could make a few collect calls (Long distance calls were expensive then!) so that he can get us a towtruck and an alternative vehicle.
+The husband, weirded out by the old man and my 16 year old self at the door, moved us to the garage (where, I’m assuming, he can better keep an eye on us), where John and I provided some entertainment for a little bit.

 I don’t really have a lot of good things to say about David Wilson (the former GM) of AVC communications, but, Grant Hafley (the former owner) gave Muskingum College a 25K endowment for a scholarship In John’s name: John helped set up Muskingum’s Radio station at a substantial discount, and still had a university email address/ISP account up until he passed.
 I believe that the fund’s been exhausted, but, maybe this year, I’ll give them another 25K.